-1. In Judgment 4274, delivered in public on 24 July 2020, the Tribunal dismissed the complainant's complaint - as well as applications to intervene filed by other CERN staff members - seeking to challenge his classification at grade 5 in the new career structure established following the five-yearly review of the conditions of employment of members of the Organization's personnel for 2015.
+1. In Judgment 4273, delivered in public on 24 July 2020, the Tribunal dismissed the complainant's complaint as well as various complaints and applications to intervene filed by other CERN staff members seeking to challenge their respective classification in the new career structure established following the five-yearly review of the conditions of employment of members of the Organization's personnel for 2015.

-More specifically, in his complaint, in addition to an order setting aside the general decision of the Council of CERN of 17 December 2015 adopting the proposals made by Management following that five-yearly review which "alter[ed] the career structure and the associated salary scale", the complainant sought an order setting aside the decision of the Head of the Human Resources Department of 30 June 2017 confirming his classification at grade 5 as an "electrical technical engineer" and the decision of the Director-General of 25 May 2018 rejecting his internal appeal against the aforementioned decisions.
+More specifically, in his complaint, in addition to an order setting aside the general decision of the Council of CERN of 17 December 2015 adopting the proposals made by Management following that fiveyearly review which "alter[ed] the career structure and the associated salary scale", the complainant sought an order setting aside the decision of the Head of the Human Resources Department of 30 June 2017 confirming his own classification at grade 5 in the benchmark job of "electromechanical technical engineer" and the decision of the Director-General of 25 May 2018 rejecting his internal appeal against the aforementioned decisions.

-In his application for review, the complainant requests the Tribunal to reverse the dismissal of that complaint in Judgment 4274.
+In his application for review, the complainant requests the Tribunal to reverse the dismissal of that complaint in Judgment 4273.

 - 2. The Tribunal's consistent precedent has it that, pursuant to Article VI of its Statute, its judgments are "final and without appeal" and carry res judicata authority.
 They may be reviewed only in exceptional circumstances and on strictly limited grounds.
 The only admissible grounds therefor are a failure to take account of material facts, a material error (in other words, a mistaken finding of fact involving no exercise of judgement, which thus differs from misinterpretation of the facts), an omission to rule on a claim, or the discovery of new facts on which the complainant was unable to rely in the original proceedings.
 Moreover, these pleas must be likely to have a bearing on the outcome of the case.
 On the other hand, pleas of a mistake of law, failure to admit evidence, misinterpretation of the facts or omission to rule on a plea afford no grounds for review (see, for example, Judgments 4338, consideration 2, 3897, consideration 3, 3815, consideration 4, 3719, consideration 4, 3452, consideration 2, and 3001, consideration 2). - 3.
-In support of his application for review, the complainant submits firstly that Judgment 4274 is tainted by a material error in that consideration 4 states that several arguments in his submissions to the Tribunal were not raised in the internal appeal proceedings.
+In support of his application for review, the complainant submits firstly that Judgment 4273 is tainted by a material error in that consideration 5 states that several arguments in his submissions to the Tribunal were not raised in the internal appeal proceedings.
 He argues that he did in fact "raise internally" most of the arguments in question.

-4. Consideration 4 reads as follows:
+4. Consideration 5 reads as follows:

-"In his submissions, the complainant expounds at length on a number of legal considerations which relate to:
+"In their submissions, the complainants expound at length on a number of legal considerations which relate to:

-- the non-adjustment of basic salaries; - the gradual reduction in the staffing budget;
+the non-adjustment of basic salaries;

-- the new social measures, which he analyses and criticises in detail.
-He concludes that these measures do not compensate for the reduction in the staffing budget and that CERN is not a 'leading employer in terms of employee welfare'; - the breach of the Noblemaire principle, according to which international organisations must offer their staff pay that will enable them to attract and retain nationals of countries where salaries are highest; - the breach of a customary rule which requires the Organization to draw up in advance a comparative report on the economic and financial climate prevailing in the Member States which justified the nonadjustment of basic salaries.
+- the gradual reduction in the staffing budget; - the new social measures, which they analyse and criticise in detail.
+They conclude that these measures do not compensate for the reduction in the staffing budget and that CERN is not a 'leading employer in terms of employee welfare'; - the breach of the Noblemaire principle, according to which international organisations must offer their staff pay that will enable them to attract and retain nationals of countries where salaries are highest; - the breach of a customary rule which requires the Organization to draw up in advance a comparative report on the economic and financial climate prevailing in the Member States which justified the nonadjustment of basic salaries.